ZJW700/MUS-CDB/data_preparation.md

 │   │   ├──P2805__1024__1808___2181.txt

 ```
-When running our method 'mus-cdb', please first paste an 'annfile' in the output directory.
-The specific file location is shown as follows: "/data/MUS-CDB/work_dirs/mus_cdb/EXP0/annfile".
+Before running our code, please make sure to place the 'annfile' folder in the output directory.
+You can refer to the following example for the location of 'annfile': /data/MUS-CDB/work_dirs/mus_cdb/EXP0/annfile..